Year

 First new road crossing east of Tower Bridge in over 30 years

-Silvertown Tunnel is going to be a 0.9mi (1.45km) long twin-bore tunnel passing underneath the River Thames in East London, connecting Silvertown with North Greenwich.
+The Silvertown Tunnel – which opened on 7 April 2025 – is a 0.9mi (1.45km) long twin-bore tunnel passing underneath the River Thames in East London, connecting Silvertown with North Greenwich.

 It also aims to improve cross-river public transport options by allowing new zero-emission bus routes to cross the Thames.